 - In addition to the learning events, the following is expected:

-- Completion of multiple assessments in July before classes start
+- Complete two online assessments in July before classes start

 - Read participant manual before each learning event and complete any readings or assignments